BrendaMichelle/content-slideshow-events-lab/README.md

 In this challenge, we're going to be working on a site that allows our user to view random content.
 For the bored users out there!
 We're going to be using data from an array of objects inside the `data.js` file.
 We're going to give our users the ability to:

-- View some intitial random content on page load
+- View one intitial random item on page load in the `div#content-container`
-- Click on the "show random picture" button to view random content from our `contentArray` array
+- Click on the "show random picture" button to view one new item in the `div#content-container`
-- 'Like' content
-- Submit content
+- Like an item, which should update the number of likes displayed and should persist
+- Submit new content, which should persist and should be displayed in the `div#content-container`
-- Edit the currently displayed content
+- Edit the currently displayed content, which should persist and be reflected in the `div#content-container`

-There's a section in this Readme file for your notes on each deliverable.
+There's a section in this README file for your notes on each deliverable.
 As you go through the deliverables, write down some notes in this file on how you solved each problem.
 It'll help reinforce what you learned and give you a head start next time you see a similar problem.

 ## Deliverable 1: Intitial random content on page load

 **When a user loads the page**, the page should display some random content on the page including the image, description, and number of likes.

 #### Some things to keep in mind:
-- For coming up with a random number to use as the index of the array (to get a random content object to display), consider using JavaScript's [`Math.random()`](https://www.w3schools.com/js/js_random.asp)
+- For coming up with a random ID to use in your fetch request (to get a random content object to display), consider using JavaScript's [`Math.random()`](https://www.w3schools.com/js/js_random.asp).
+- Start with the ID of `1` if you're having trouble creating a random ID between 1 - 6 (current total number of content items).
+OR fetch all the content objects and display the first item in the array.

 **YOUR NOTES**
 ```